FREE ONLINE ED ASSESSMENT. Start Here

 Practicing yoga can help reduce stress levels, increase flexibility and improve body awareness.
 A 2010 study of 65 men found across-the-board benefits to a regular yoga routine over 12 weeks.

-Some internet sources suggest that certain yoga poses, such as the bridge pose or the cat-cow pose, could directly target the pelvic region.
-This could potentially enhance sexual function and libido by exercising the muscle groups you use to do the deed — though we weren’t able to find specific studies to support this.
+Some internet sources suggest that certain yoga poses, such as the bridge pose or the cat-cow pose, could potentially enhance sexual function and libido by exercising the pelvic floor muscles, though we weren’t able to find specific studies to support this.

 Swimming